 - Dequeue (remove the person at the front of the line)

-Notice that the operations used to work with these data types do not involve any detail of the underlying memory being used to store the information for the various nodes (e.g. plates and persons).
+Notice that the operations used to work with these data types do not involve any detail of the underlying memory being used to store the information for the various nodes/items (e.g. plates and persons).

 We ask the code to run the operations without thinking about how the data type was implemented i.e. the code that manages the pointers and nodes in the underlying linked list.
+A linked list can be used to implement a stack or a queue.